 In Bulgaria, freelancers - or also known as self-employed persons registered as exercising a free profession, are subject to specific taxation, regulated by the Personal Income Taxes Act (ZDDFL).
 After the mandatory registration in the BULSTAT Register and the NRA, they are engaged in declaring and paying taxes and insurance, guided by the taxation rules characteristic of their type of activity.

 The state provides relief for freelancers by setting legally recognized expenses, which are a fixed percentage of income - 25% for most professions, exceptions are provided for a certain type of specialists.
-For example, for lawyers, individuals who are NOT registered as farmers, but are engaged in the production or processing of agricultural products, persons who develop forestry or fisheries, cultural, scientific and artistic workers who receive royalties and licensing fees, including income from the sale of inventions, works of science, culture and art by their authors, as well as artists and performers and all craftsmen whose activity IS NOT subject to patent tax under the procedure of the Local Taxes and Charges Act, are treated under the valid rate of 40% of the legally recognized costs.
+For example, for lawyers, natural persons who They are NOT registered as farmers, but engaged in the production or processing of agricultural products, persons who develop forestry or fisheries, cultural, scientific and artistic workers who receive royalties and licensing fees, including income from the sale of inventions, works of science, culture and art by their authors, as well as artists and performers and all craftsmen whose activity NB is subject to patent tax under the procedure of the Local Taxes and Charges Act, isa valid rate of 40% of the legally recognized costs.
 For registered farmers - individuals, the legally recognized costs are 60%.

 Thus, the system gives freelancers flexibility and at the same time ensures that they comply with their tax obligations, ensuring transparency and fairness in the tax process.